stevengharris/MarkupEditor/README.md

 When I started my search for a "Swift WYSIWYG editor", I found a kind of mishmash of things.
 The [RichEditorView](https://github.com/cjwirth/RichEditorView) was one of the most visible.
 The RichEditorView was originally built using UIWebView, which has long been deprecated.
 A couple of people [forked](https://github.com/cbess/RichEditorView/) and [ported](https://github.com/YoomamaFTW/RichEditorView) it to WKWebView and shared their work.
 I used that for a while in some work I was doing, but I kept hitting edges and felt like I was having to put a lot of work into a fork that would never really see the light of day.
 The thought of moving the result into SwiftUI was making me queasy.
 The MarkupEditor is meant to be a proper "modern" version for WYSIWYG editing you can use in your SwiftUI or UIKit project, but it was hatched in the original RichEditorView.

-The Markdown editor uses an HTML document containing a contentEditable div under the covers, which seems like a good idea until you read Nick Santos' article about [Why ContentEditable is Terrible](https://medium.engineering/why-contenteditable-is-terrible-122d8a40e480).
+The Markdown editor's approach of using an HTML document containing a `contentEditable` DIV under the covers seems like a good idea until you read Nick Santos' article about [Why ContentEditable is Terrible](https://medium.engineering/why-contenteditable-is-terrible-122d8a40e480).
 His main arguments center around WYSIWYG, and the meaning of the term when editing a document in this way.
 In the simplest case, consider if you save the HTML you edited using the MarkupEditor and then use a different CSS to display it in a different browser.
 What you saw when you edited will certainly not be what you get.
 The text content will be 100% the same, of course.
-If what you are editing and saving remains in the same html form and is presented using the same CSS using a WKWebView, then it will be WYSIWYG.
+If what you are editing and saving remains in the same HTML form and is presented using the same CSS using a WKWebView, then it will be WYSIWYG.
 In any case, you need to think about it when adopting this approach.

+The MarkupEditor has the advantage of not supporting arbitrary HTML, and in fact, owns the definition of the exact subset of HTML that is allowed.
+It is targeted only at WKWebView, so there are no browser portability problems.
+The restrictions on functionality and the absence of styling elements from the HTML help avoid some of the problems cited in [his article](https://medium.engineering/why-contenteditable-is-terrible-122d8a40e480).
+Also, by avoiding use of (the now deprecated but likely to live forever) [Document.execCommand](https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand) to perform editing tasks against the DOM, the MarkupEditor avoids WebKit polluting the "clean" HTML with spans and styles.

 In case you think "To heck with this contentEditable nonsense.
 How hard can it be to build a little editor!?", I refer you to this [article on lord.io](https://lord.io/text-editing-hates-you-too/).
 I did not enjoy writing JavaScript while implementing this project, but the DOM and its incredibly well-documented API are proven and kind of amazing.
 To be able to ride on top of the work done in the browser is a gift horse that should not be looked in the mouth.